goodshuffle/goodshuffle-developer-site/content/docs/setup/showit.md

 These are the high-level steps:

 1. Activate you Website Wishlist Integration.
-2. Add HTML code snippets to your page's header and footer.
+2. Add HTML code snippets to your page's header.
 3. Create a page for the basic gallery and embed an HTML code snippet.

 This document will guide you through setting up a basic Wishlist on a Showit site, but more customization will likely be desired.
 This customization is intuitive thanks to Showit's easy to use drag-and-drop interface.